 “God causes it to rain on Chevs and Fords alike,” as Dietrich, the main character in “Without Reason” puts it.
 The way the characters resist, pitting their will against that of their foe – the foe they seek to love – can make for a good yarn.

 I will defer to the wisdom of Alice Munro when it comes to Canada and short stories:

 “It means something to me that no other country can—no matter how important historically that other country may be, how ‘beautiful,’ how lively and interesting.
 I am intoxicated by this particular landscape… I speak the language.”.

 As I submit stories to literary journals and contests, I learn.
 This iterative education includes craft and structure, but it is also a way to find and recognize “my voice”.
 Audience composition and location/demographics have been particularly interesting.
-Mennonites and rural Canadians are a large part of my readership so far and this was what I expected.
-More surprising is the way that readers in the U.K. and the U.S. Midwest seem to have embraced the Hartplatz stories in particular.
+Mennonites and rural Canadians are a part of my readership so far and that was expected.
+More surprising is the way that more distant readers-in the U.K. and California-seem to have embraced the Hartplatz stories in particular.